LiamMcLeod/bayes-history/readme.md

 Bayes Test
 ===================
-Don't get excited nothing to see here really.
+Don't get excited nothing to see here, really.

 Bayes Test application in NodeJS for representation of academic confidence